PippinwareLLC/openfxc-hlsl/README.md

 # openfxc-hlsl
 The open HLSL lexer / parser for SM1 - SM5 (syntax-only front-end).

+# Origin
+This project was created by peeling off the commits from Pippinware LLCs' in-progress OpenFXC private project

 ## Aim of the Project
 - Provide a deterministic, syntax-only HLSL front-end matching FXC-era SM1-SM5 acceptance.
 - Emit stable JSON for tokens/AST with accurate spans and diagnostics for tooling and downstream compilers.